 Are you looking for a career as an Apache Nifi developer?
 Apache Nifi is a powerful and scalable data routing, transformation, and mediation software.
 Many organisations are looking for Apache Nifi candidates in a variety of roles in order to manage massive volumes of data.
 Check out the blog to get prepared for the Apache Nifi interview.

-Apache NiFi is a robust, easy-to-use, and dependable solution for data processing and distribution across heterogeneous platforms.
-Simply put, NiFi was created to automate the exchange of data across systems.
+Apache NiFi is a robust, easy-to-use, dependable solution for data processing and distribution across heterogeneous platforms.
+Simply put, NiFi was created to automate data exchange across systems.
 It is based on the NSA-developed Niagara Files (NiFi) technologies, which were handed to the Apache Software Foundation after eight years.

 As a result, we've compiled a list of the top 30 Apache NiFi Interview Questions, which might assist you in acing the interview.